 Terms and Conditions

-• This is an Internationally Recruited Staff (IRS) position.
+• This is a Global position.
 CIFOR offers competitive remuneration in USD, commensurate with skills and experience.

 • The appointment is for 2 years, inclusive of a 9-month probationary period, with the possibility of extension contingent upon performance, continued relevance of the position and available resources.